Shefuchow/CADAutomater/README.md

 COMMAND  is the command file

 DEST     is the directory to move each initial .dwg file after MotionCor2 finishes processing it.
 A new folder will be created if DEST does not already exist.

-### Command file syntax:

-The syntax is sh shell with a few differences.
-Multiple lines are joined together with spaces.
-To add comments, use *#* as the first non-whitespace character of a line.

-  - (filename)  is replaced with a discovered dwg file. e.g. *A-211 - OVERALL BUILDING SECTIONS.dwg*

-  - (basename)  is the same as (filename) without the extension. e.g. *A-211 - OVERALL BUILDING SECTIONS*

-  - (dest)      is replaced with the --dest argument in the moviewatcher command. e.g. *done_folder*

-### Tips
-  - If you just want to automatically move the originial data without processing, don't use --command.
-  - The MotionCor2 output files don't have to go in the same folder as the DEST folder for the original data.
-  - You can use other programs to align such as Unblur and alignframes.